Hyrules/VRSuspender/README.md

 More will come as people suggest them.

-This app is currently a Work in progress.
+This app is currently a work in progress.
 It might crash and you might find bugs.

 Require to run as administrator to modify the processes states.